Zhongyan0721/Power-Outage-Analysis/README.md

 The missingness of "CUSTOMERS.AFFECTED" does not depend on "RES.PRICE" (p-value = 1.0) and "TOTAL.PRICE" (p-value = 1.0).
 This indicates that the likelihood of missing values in "CUSTOMERS.AFFECTED" is independent of electricity prices, meaning the missingness is likely unrelated to economic factors.

 The missingness of "CUSTOMERS.AFFECTED" may not depend on "CLIMATE.CATEGORY" (p-value = 0.178).
 This suggests weak evidence of dependence, meaning climate conditions are not a strong determinant of missing customer impact data.
+See the following graph.
+<iframe
+  src="assets/fig_missing.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

 ## Step 4: Hypothesis Test